 Elkhare - [fearsome critter]

-An unnamed 'expert' once confirmed it was indeed an "Elkhare" and pondered that perhaps the Wyoming species at one point migrated to the Merritt area near Kamloops. - Jackalopes where said to be extinct in the region back in 1983.
+A 'Jackalope expert' once confirmed the one in the photograph (below) was an "Elkhare" and pondered that perhaps the Wyoming species at one point migrated to the Merritt area near Kamloops. - Jackalopes where said to be extinct in the region back in 1983.

 [Map of the area via google maps.]

-• History: Briefly mentioned in Professor Micheal Tafts "Tall Tales of British Columbia." – a photograph of an alleged "Elkhare" is featured as cover image appearing as a fairly standard jackalope. - The information I've listed derives from the inside covers notes along with independent research. - The creature in photos exact species was apparently up to lively debate with some saying that it was a male "Side Hill Gouger." [a folkloric critter famous in the Rocky Mountains & my area.]
-The taxidermy In the photo is apparently part of a 'private collection' and I'm unsure where it might be located today. - (Seeing as the book is part of the sound heritage series and part of the Victoria BC government archives Perhaps they might have a better idea of its were-abouts?) - Like the other creatures included in the book, Not much more information was written about the critter in particular, so perhaps an investigation to the area might be in order at some point...
-The book mentions that Jackalope aren't very common in BC (and the areas critter of choice is the Side hill Gouger) but stories about jackalope and giant grasshoppers are plentiful in Saskatchewan and Alberta.
+• History: the elkhare is Briefly mentioned in Professor Micheal Tafts "Tall Tales of British Columbia." – a photograph of an alleged "Elkhare" is featured as the books cover image, it’s a fairly standard white brown jackalope. - The information I've listed thus far derives from the inside front covers notes (along with independent research.) - The exact species was apparently up to lively debate in the 80s with some saying that it was a male "Side Hill Gouger." [a folkloric critter famous in the Rocky Mountains & Vancouver area.]
+The taxidermy In the books photo is apparently part of a 'private collection' and I'm unsure where it might be located today. - (Seeing as the book is part of the sound heritage series and thus part of the Victoria BC government archives, Perhaps they might have a better idea of its were-abouts?) - Like the other creatures included in the book, Not much more information was written about the critter in particular, so perhaps an investigation to the area might be in order at some point...
+The book mentions that Jackalope aren't very common in BC (the areas critter of choice is the Side hill Gouger) but stories about jackalope and giant grasshoppers are plentiful in Saskatchewan and Alberta.

 [An "Angry Male Elkhare protecting its young." as seen on the cover of "Tall tales of British Columbia."
 [Taft, 1983] photographed near Merritt BC in 1982.]